Skip to content

 More field types coming soon: Issuelinks & Parent, Time tracking fields, Service Desk fields.

 Once you’ve inserted a macro, you’ll need to configure its details.
-Click on the Macro Placeholder in the page edit mode, then click the “pen icon” to open the configuration menu.
+Click on the Macro Placeholder in the page edit mode, then click the “pen icon” to open the configuration panel on the right side.

 You can choose between two sync modes for your macros:

 • “Live Update” (Default Setting): The content of the configured Jira custom field is retrieved in real-time when you load the Confluence page.
-This ensures users see the latest Jira changes, but it may result in slower performance and no data displayed if communication with the Jira API fails.
+This ensures a real-time Jira Confluence integration (users see the latest Jira changes), but it may result in slower performance and no data displayed if communication with the Jira API fails.

 • “On Page Update”: This mode saves the Jira issue content directly into the Confluence page when the AutoPage rule is triggered.
 Users will see a snapshot of the Jira issue from that specific point in time.
 This offers faster loading performance, and content will still be shown even if Jira is temporarily unavailable.